gustavo-ribeiro-santiago/Pac-Man-Exercise/README.md

 ### Description

-An exercise on Javascript and HTML.
+A game exercise on Javascript and HTML.